Thomas J. Wertenbaker

-Thomas Jefferson Wertenbaker (February 6, 1879 – April 22, 1966) was a leading American historian and the second Edwards Professor of American History at Princeton University.
+Thomas Jefferson Wertenbaker (February 6, 1879, Charlottesville, VA, US – April 22, 1966, Princeton, NJ, US) was a leading American historian and the second Edwards Professor of American History at Princeton University.

 Early and family life

 Born in Charlottesville, Virginia, Wertenbaker was the youngest son of former CSA Colonel Charles C. Wertenbaker and his wife Fanny (the former Frances Thomas Leftwich).

 He barely knew his grandfather, William Wertenbaker (1797-1882) who was the second librarian of the University of Virginia, according to his gravestone appointed to that office in 1826 by former President Thomas Jefferson, who founded the university.
 The boy's name (as well as that of an uncle) honored that link.
 Grandfather Wertenbaker built three houses on his property located between the university campus and Charlottesville's town center, which was developed into the Wertland Street Historic District after his death.
 Although by the time of this boy's birth, his father was involved in agar manufacturing and his only brother living at home was a salesman, his father was involved in Confederate memorials, having been colonel of a Virginia Infantry unit during the Civil War, and several relatives also fought for the Confederacy in the conflict.

 According to the dust jacket of one of his books, Torchbearer of the Revolution (1940), Wertenbaker was descended from one of Bacon's followers in Bacon's Rebellion "who had the distinction of being the first native-born Virginian to be hanged in Virginia."
 However, he fails to specify the ancestor's name, and the book mixes history and historical fiction.
 The Library of Virginia has made available online several notes by lawyer and author Samuel Bassett French, who died before completing a planned biographical dictionary, about members of his family, including this man's birth near Milton outside of Charlottesville, the furthest navigable point on the James River, and from where bateaux conveyed tobacco downriver to Richmond.
 His grandfather William Wertenbaker fought in the War of 1812, then by 1840 owned 14 slaves in Albemarle County, reduced to eight slaves in 1850.
-In the last census before the Civil War and abolition of slavery, William Wertenbaker owned nine enslaved people, ranging from 64 and 54 year old women to 14, 12 and 10 year old boys and 8 year old and 8 month old girls.
+In the last census before the Civil War and abolition of slavery, William Wertenbaker owned nine enslaved people, ranging from 64-and-54-year-old women to 14-, 12- and 10-year-old boys and 8-year-old and 8-month-old girls.